All Episodes

 timothy denevi

-But what I think people don't remember is, before that, and this affected the election, in February of 1972, Thompson was in Florida.
+But what I think people don't remember is before that, and this affected the election in February of 1972, Thompson was in Florida.

 He was on something called the Sunshine Special.

-It was a whistle-stop tour that Muskie, the frontrunner, had a good chance to beat Nixon, poll numbers-wise, was going all the way down the Florida Peninsula on to try to win the Florida primary.
+It was a whistle-stop tour that Muskie, the frontrunner, had a good chance to beat Nixon poll numbers-wise, was going all the way down the Florida Peninsula on to try to win the Florida primary.

-This is the most disgusting thing I've ever seen.
+And Thompson was like, this is the most disgusting thing I've ever seen.

-At every stop, Muskie gave the same shit speech.
+Like at every stop, Muskie gave the same shit speech.

 It's like, somebody should be your president, namely me.